0xddev/feature-projects/README.md

 # Blockchain Full-Stack AI Engineer

-> The sky has no limits.
-Why limit yourself

 Building high-performance decentralized applications with a deep focus on smart contracts, DeFi, and scalable backend systems.